 - “Meditation is your ability to stabilize your mind on one thought, on your chosen thought, eventually becoming one with it.”

-- “Thought is a form of energy and it must either be channelized or be given an outlet.
+- “Thought is a form of energy, and it must either be channelized or given an outlet.
 Good meditation helps you harness and channelize your thought energy.”

 - “There are two important aspects of a nagging thought that ruins our peace.
 First is the thought itself and second is our overactive imagination.”